prabhat-suresh/CppBootcamp/README.md

 ### Variables and Data Types

+Variables are used to store data in the computer.
+They can be of different data types.
+The data type of a variable is specified when it is declared.

 | Type | Description |
 | --- | --- |
 | int | Integer |